itorres/itorres.net/_posts/2013/07/2013-07-20-microsoft-surprise.md

 First step, create a Windows Live account linked to my torresmasdeu.name email account.
 Configuring my work (Exchange) and personal (Google Apps), Facebook and LinkedIn accounts was a breeze.
-I had easey and fast access to all my email, calendars and contacts.
+I had easy and fast access to all my email, calendars and contacts.
 The ability to merge accounts is great and reminds me a lot of Palm's WebOS Synergy.
 The great point is that my phone's People Hub becomes a single point of communication and it has a web version on people.live.com.

-Then I looked for an alternative to [Google Authenticator][gauth]and found that [Microsoft has an inhouse one][authenticator].
+Then I looked for an alternative to [Google Authenticator][gauth] and found that [Microsoft has an inhouse one][authenticator].

 [gauth]: https://itunes.apple.com/en/app/google-authenticator/id388497605
 [authenticator]: http://www.windowsphone.com/en-us/store/app/authenticator/021dd79f-0598-e011-986b-78e7d1fa76f8